Quantum Information Processing with Finite Resources -- Mathematical Foundations

 In the following we will use the expressions state and density operator interchangeably.
 We also use the set $\cS$ which contains all positive semi-definite operators, if there is no need for normalization.

-States form a convex set, and a state is called \emph{mixed} if it lies in the interior of this set.
+States form a convex set, and a state is called \emph{pure} if it is extremal, i.e.\ if it cannot be written as a nontrivial convex combination of two distinct states.
+Otherwise, it is called \emph{mixed}.
 The fully mixed state (in finite dimensions) is denoted $\pi_A := \id_A / d_A$.
-On the other hand, states on the boundary are called \emph{pure}.
 Pure states are represented by density operators with rank one, and can be written as $\phi_A = \projn{\phi}_A$ for some $\phi \in \cH_A$.
 With a slight abuse of nomenclature, we often call the corresponding ket, $\ketn{\phi}_A$, a state.